Slow Cooked Beef Tips are flavored with a steak sauce and beef broth, cooked with onions and mushrooms then served over white rice or egg noodles.

 Any spice you like could be added as well.
 I have used anywhere from garlic salt to lemon-pepper in mine.
 Just be sure to taste the broth before you add the mushrooms because they will soak up whatever flavoring they first encounter and it will be kind of locked in.

-Beef Tips and Mushrooms
+Easy Beef Tips with Mushrooms

-- 2 pounds chuck tender roast, stew meat, or any cut of beef you prefer
+- 2 pounds chuck tender roast stew meat, or any cut of beef you prefer

 - 4 tablespoons butter